letscontrolit/ESPEasy/README.md

 # ESPEasy (mega branch)

 This is the development branch for the next upcoming release (2.0.0).
-This was formally known as ESPEasyMega.
+This is also known as ESPEasyMega.

 Binary development releases are here: https://github.com/letscontrolit/ESPEasy-platformio/releases